KongLabRUSP/nrf2ubiome/README.md

 [References](#ref)

 ## Daily Logs<a name="logs"></a>
+### 10/25/2019
+* New data received: WT + Nrf2 KO (-/-) treated with PEITC or canberry.
+New script for data processing:

 ### 05/28/2019
 **Notes from the lab meeting:**
 1. November 2018 16S FastQ data was from the Nrf2 KO mice; May 2019 batch came from WT mice.